kevinzhane/ML-Class-KNN-Model/README.md

   (attribute 2 – 10).
 Do you see strong correlation between any two attributes?

 ## Tips
-1.Because the dataset of "Breast Cancer Wisconsin (Original) Data Set" have some ? value so we need to check the dataset and let it clean
+Because the dataset of "Breast Cancer Wisconsin (Original) Data Set" have some ? value so we need to check the dataset and let it clean

 Randomly draw 70% fot training & 30% for Testing

 Repeat 10 times and compute the average accuracy

 plot the curve of k versus accuracy for k = 3, ..., 15

 ## Conclusion